New York

 Q: Is this tribute primarily for those who died in action?

-A: No. The Honor and Remember Organization and Flag recognize all military who died while serving or as a result of serving regardless of circumstance or time period.
+A: No. The Honor and Remember Organization and Flag recognize all military who died while serving or as a result of serving, regardless of circumstance or time.
 Subsequently, the Run for the Fallen honors all of those service members who served and died in battle or due to the overwhelming emotional scars of serving.

 Q: How do I search to see if my Fallen Hero is being honored?